Ray Tompkins

 Ray Tompkins (January 28, 1861 – June 30, 1918) was an American football player and businessman.

-Early years
+Early life

 Tompkins was born in 1861 in Lawrenceville, Pennsylvania.
 His father was engaged in the lumber business in Tioga County, Pennsylvania.
 In 1870, the family moved to Elmira, New York, engaging in the wholesale grocery business.
 Tompkins received early education in the Elmira public schools, the Elmira Free Academy, and the Williston Seminary in East Hampton, Massachusetts.

 Yale

 In 1879, Tompkins enrolled at Yale University.
 He was a multi-sport athlete at Yale, competing in football, baseball, and crew.
 He played on the undefeated 1881, 1882, and 1883 Yale Bulldogs football teams that compiled a combined record of 22–0–1 and have been recognized as national champions for each year.
 He was the captain of the 1882 and 1883 championship teams.
 While at Yale, he was also a member of Skull and Bones and Delta Kappa Epsilon.